JPPreusDev/Starter-WP-Plugin-Template-With-Settings-Page/README.md

 # Starter WP Plugin Template With Settings Page
 This is a blank starter template for developing WordPress Plugins.
 This starter template uses the Titan Framework for building custom Plugin Settings pages and includes a sample page for users to build off of.
-In the future, this starter template could include a custom helper library to help build the Plugin Settings pages, built as an extension to the core Titan Framework.

 ## Roadmap